danilomilano/ddd-lottery/README.txt

 DDD Lottery System API
 ----------------------

-REST API to create Tickets in a Lottery
+Lottery system using Domain Driven Design (DDD), providing a REST API to create Tickets in a Lottery.

 To build the project and execute tests: